 The quality of your work begins to slip when anxiety symptoms take hold, and your coworkers know something’s up.

 Another sign that it’s time for anxiety treatment is the barrier it puts in your personal relationships.
 Have you ever had an anxiety attack or felt anxious while your friends or family were around?

 Hopefully they’ve been understanding and supportive.
-But if your symptoms are getting worse, they’re likely asking if you’re okay, which is difficult to answer and leaves you feeling more anxious.
+But if your symptoms are getting worse (especially the more obvious physical signs) they’re likely asking if you’re okay, which is difficult to answer and leaves you feeling more anxious.